Co-Terminal Degree Program

 3. Both the graduate advisor and undergraduate advisor must sign the application form.

-4. Student submits complete application (see above) to JM by the Friday after Fall Break (Columbus Day), or by April 5, for 2013 only.
+4. Student submits complete application (see above) to Jody Malm by the October or April 15 deadline.

 5. Graduate Admissions committee reviews applications during the week after submission deadlines.

 6. Applications accepted by the committee are signed by Dr. Ligon and applications are sent to the graduate office for approval.
 Students are notified if they are not accepted.